cheneyuwu/rlfd/README.md

             "filename": "demo_data.npz" // Output file name.
 This is the default name consumed by the training scripts.
         }
         ```
-    2. put the pre-trained `<policy name>.pkl` in the same folder as your `demo_config.json` and then
+    2. put the pre-trained `<policy name>.pkl` in the same folder as your `demo_config.json` and then run
         ```
         python -m td3fd.launch --targets demo_data --policy_file <policy name>.pkl
         ```

 ### Training Models
-- Make sure you have your demonstrations `demo_data.npz` stored in the directory you are about to store the experiment results.
-- In the same folder, create a python script storing hyper-parameters to be used for training your model, named `<param name>.py`
+- Create a python script storing parameters to be used for training your model, named `<param name>.py`
     - We have pre-defined parameter files for the environments we tested in `<root>/Package/td3fd/td3fd/ddpg/param/*` and
     - Optionally, in the python file you just created, you can simple import from our pre-defined parameters, e.g.
         ```